-Not only can you hit the beach and swim in the warm Gulf of Mexico waters in Biloxi, but there’s plenty to do in town as well.
+Not only can you hit the beach and swim in the warm Gulf of Mexico waters in city of Biloxi, but there’s plenty to do in town as well.
 Learn more about boating, hurricanes, and seafood at Maritime & Seafood Industry Museum.
 Test your luck at Beau Rivage Casino.
-Visit the Biloxi Lighthouse.
-And get your hands on some of the best seafood and cajun cuisine along the coast at The Reef, Tasty Tails, and Taranto’s Crawfish.
+Take in the amazing views at Biloxi Lighthouse.
+And get your hands on some of the best seafood and Cajun cuisine in Biloxi at The Reef, Tasty Tails, and Taranto’s Crawfish.

 Panama City Beach